 Tax returns filed by Americans every year serve as the income of the nation.
 Taxes paid by each of us are our contribution to this revenue.
 The Internal Revenue Service (IRS) is the office charged with all tax issues, including tax debt.

-If you owe Uncle Sam for back taxes, you’re certainly not alone.
-There’s a significant gross tax gap.
-This refers to the difference between total taxes owed and paid.
+If you owe Uncle Sam back taxes, you’re certainly not alone.
+There’s a significant gross tax gap; this refers to the difference between the total tax owed and paid.

-These actions range from applying your future tax refunds towards your tax debt to taking your property and assets.
-If you cooperate rather than ignore the situation, the IRS can help you find a reasonable solution.
+These actions range from applying your future tax refunds toward your debt to taking your property and assets.
+If you cooperate rather than ignore the issue, the IRS can help you find a reasonable solution.

 Says Aki-Sanford, “It’s important to be proactive and deal with the tax situation head-on.
 I often see people ignore their mail or hide from phone calls.
 Avoidance only makes things much worse.”

 What to do about tax debt?